candlepin/candlepin.github.io/docs/candlepin/how_subscriptions_work.md

 * Represents the consumption of a Pool for a given consumer.
 * Can have a quantity, a consumer system may require a greater quantity than just 1.
 * Carries the certificate sent to clients.
 Grants access to all of the provided products from the pool, and thus is used to authenticate when actually fetching content.
-* Can be revoked returning the used quantity back to the pool.
+* Can be revoked, returning the used quantity back to the pool.

 ### Auto-attach
 * A major part of Candlepin is the auto-attach routine on the server which